Medicare in New York

 The federal government created Medicare in 1965 to benefit U.S. citizens ages 65 and older.
 You are eligible for Medicare in NY regardless of your age if:

-Those who are eligible can select Part A (also known as “hospital insurance”) and Part B (“medical insurance”).
-Once enrolled in Part A and B, Medicare beneficiaries have the option of switching to Medicare Advantage in New York (also known as Part C) for Parts A and B from a private insurance company that includes other benefits like dental and vision coverage.
+Those who are eligible can select Part A (hospital insurance) and Part B (medical insurance).
+Once enrolled in Part A and B, Medicare beneficiaries have the option of switching to Medicare Advantage in New York (also known as Part C) from a private insurance company that includes other benefits like dental and vision coverage.

 Medicare is offered to qualified New Yorkers regardless of their income, though it is possible that your annual income could mean you pay less than the standard costs associated with Medicare.
 And, though rare, it is possible you could pay more than the standard because of your income level.